TuDo-Makerspace/Activity-Indicator/README.md

 The hardware behind the Activity Indicator consists of a Raspberry Pi Zero W, along with two status LEDs: One red LED indicating power, and one multicolor red and green LED indicating whether a internet connection is available (green if available, red if not).
 On top of the Raspberry Pi Zero W, a systemd service is installed which monitors and handles the activity switch and continuously checks the internet connection.

 The software is by no means limited to work for applications of the TU-DO Makerspace only!
 It can be configured to practially execute whichever commands desired upon switch events.
-Even sub-processes found within this repo, such as [the script used to send a Telegram message](software/telegram), can be configured to operate for any chat with a configurable message for opening and closing events each
+Even subservices found within this repo, such as [the script used to send a Telegram message](software/telegram), can be configured to operate for any chat with a configurable message for opening and closing events each

 A more detailed overview of the hardware and software, along with how to build and set-up your very own activity indicator is provided in the upcoming sections.